-The Congressional approval of the Tax Cuts and Jobs Act of 2017, as well as delays in restoring the energy grid, among other recovery initiatives, are the most recent evidence that, unlike the States, Puerto Rico has been an afterthought in the mind of Congress across a wide variety of federal assistance programs which has posed the greatest impediment to its sustainable economic development.
+The Congressional approval of the Tax Cuts and Jobs Act of 2017, as well as delays in restoring the energy grid, among other recovery initiatives, are the most recent evidence that Puerto Rico's territorial status and lack of voting representation in Congress poses the greatest impediment to its sustainable economic development.

-Puerto Rico's unfair and inequitable treatment as a territory has been a driving factor in our decade-old fiscal and economic crisis
+The net effect of the territorial status is inequality, a driving factor in our decade-old fiscal and economic crisis

 - Since 2006, Puerto Rico's real GNP has shrunk by more than 14%. - In the past decade more than 300,000 people left Puerto Rico.
-The impact of Hurricanes Irma and Maria accelerated this trend with an additional 600,000 people or about 19% decline expected by FY23. - Student population has declined by over 40% since 2000 with an additional 16% decline expected by FY22.1 - More than 45% of Puerto Rico residents live in poverty, which is the highest poverty rate of any U.S. state (Mississippi is the next highest at 21.9%).
+The impact of Hurricanes Irma and Maria accelerated this trend with an additional 600,000 people or 19% decline expected by FY22. - Student population has declined by over 40% since 2000 with an additional 16% decline expected by FY22.1 - More than 45% of Puerto Rico residents live in poverty, which is the highest poverty rate of any U.S. state (Mississippi is the next highest at 21.9%).
 Puerto Rico's 10.9% unemployment rate is almost three times the national level.2 - Concerns about quality of life, poor delivery of public services and high unemployment have led to a historic population outmigration. - Puerto Rico is treated unequally under key federal programs such as Medicaid as compared to states.
 For example, the Census Bureau has reported that Oregon, a relatively prosperous state with a population size similar to Puerto Rico, received over \$29bn from the Federal Government, whereas Puerto Rico received \$19bn for the same year.3 - As discussed further, the impact of Hurricanes Irma and Maria requires that the New Fiscal Plan provides a roadmap to fiscal recovery and long-term sustainability.

-Inequality created by Puerto Rico's treatment as a territory is one of the primary causes of the severe disparity in personal income that exists between residents of the U.S. mainland and Puerto Rico.
+Inequality created by the territorial status is one of the primary causes of the severe disparity in personal income that exists between residents of the U.S. mainland and Puerto Rico.